 How you handle and manage any situation, challenge or experience in your life is likely how you handle most of them.
 While this may not be the rule 100% of the time, there are likely few exceptions.

-Pondering this will help you to look more closely into the habits and patterns you have that aren’t supporting you in creating the life you desire.
+Pondering this will help you to look a little more deeply into the habits and patterns you may have that aren’t supporting you in creating the life you desire.

 Looking at your approach to life and towards others, considering the attitude with which you face your problems, ask yourself: